Creating the Offer Letter

 GA Offer Letters:

-• The GA offer letter templates contain boilerplate language that must be included, and the templates should be accessed from the Human Resources website as each new letter is created as content is subject to change.
+• The GA offer letter templates contain boilerplate language that must be included, and the templates should be accessed from the Human Resources website, as each new letter is created as content is subject to change.
 These template letters are not intended to be form letters, but the language has been vetted for compliance with relevant contractual and legal provisions.
 The hiring department is responsible for the personalization of names, titles, salary and other specific data.
 Should you need to substantially revise the standard letters, it is imperative that you contact The Graduate School before doing so.

 Supplemental Description of Duties Forms:

-• The Graduate School maintains an online workflow for the Supplemental Description of Duties (SDD) form that is available for use by all departments.
+• The Graduate School maintains an online workflow for the SDD form that is available for use by all departments.
 Either the faculty member supervising the GA or the department admin can initiate the SDD form.
 If initiated by the admin, it will route to the GA supervisor for approval before being sent to the GA.
 Departments may preview the form to see if it will meet their needs and reach out to Jack Corcoran (jack.corcoran@uconn.edu) to request administrator access.
 GA supervisors do not need administrator access in order to initiate, review, or approve SDDs.

 Optional GA Recruitment/Cover Letter:

-• The Graduate School has developed an "Optional GA Recruitment/Cover Letter Template" to accompany GA offer letters for incoming and continuing graduate students.
+• The Graduate School provides an "Optional GA Recruitment/Cover Letter Template" to accompany GA offer letters for incoming and continuing graduate students.
 This optional template highlights some of the benefits of joining UConn for incoming students and provides space for departments to list additional opportunities or support, such as a departmental fellowship.

 Additional Information for Incoming GAs' Offer Letters - The April 15 Resolution